bloodmc/GriefDefenderDoc/docs/wiki/advanced/Optimizations.md

     # Redstone ores change state to create the glow.
             "minecraft:deepslate_redstone_ore",
             "minecraft:redstone_ore",
-    # frosted ice is in relation to the enchantment of icy steps, only to remove the player's permission to generate minecraft:ice in the waters.
+    # frosted ice is in relation to the enchantment of Frost Walker, only to remove the player's permission to generate minecraft:ice in the waters.
             "minecraft:frosted_ice",
             "minecraft:grass_block",
             "minecraft:dirt",